HexadigmSystems/FunctionTraits/README.md

 ```

 ### Helper templates (complete, alphabetical list)
 The following provides a complete (alphabetical) list of all helper templates.
-Note that each is a template taking a template arg called "F" as the 1st (and normally only) template arg, representing the function's type you're targeting (again, supports the actual C++ function type, pointers and references to functions, references to pointers to functions, and functors including lambdas).
+Note that each is a template taking a template arg called "F" as the 1st (and normally only) template arg, representing the function's type you're targeting (again, supports the actual C++ function type, pointers and references to functions, references to pointers to functions, and functors including lambdas - in all cases referring to their types, not actual instances).
 Only the "ArgType_t" and "ArgTypeName_v" templates take an extra template arg (of type "std::size_t"), indicating the zero-based index of the function argument you're targeting in "F" (and "MemberFunctionRefQualifierName_v" also takes an extra template arg as described below).
 Note that for brevity, template arg "F" isn't shown below, just the template's name.

 Lastly, please note that each template below simply wraps the corresponding member of the "FunctionTraits" struct itself
 (or indirectly targets it).
 As previously described, you can access "FunctionTraits" directly (see its "FunctionTraitsBase" base class - all members are stored there), or using any of its own helper templates (all taking a "FunctionTraitsT" template arg not documented here), but the following helper templates taking a function template arg "F" are normally easier (see these in "Technique 2 of 2" earlier).
 The syntax for accessing "FunctionTraits" directly (or using any of its own helper templates) is therefore not shown in detail in this document (just the earlier examples only).
 You can simply review its "FunctionTraitsBase" base class in "TypeTraits.h" if required (or its own helper templates).
 Every member of the latter struct is public and the corresponding helper template taking a function template arg "F" is described below, including some additional helper templates not available when accessing "FunctionTraits" directly.
 These helper templates should normally be relied on since they're cleaner.